primatejs/primate/docs/guide/types.md

     -> Error
   */
   get(request) {
-    return request.cookies.user("userId");
+    return request.cookies.getUser("userId");
   }
 }
 ```

 ## Related modules

-Primate's ecosystem extends the concept of types by providing many defaults
+Primate's ecosystem extends the concept of runtime types by providing many
-and integrating with database types.
+defaults and integrating with database types.

 ### Types

-Most of the time you won't need to define your own types unless you have very
+Most of the time you won't need to define your own runtime types unless you
-specific use cases.
-Primate's [Types module](/modules/types) comes with a
+have very specific use cases.
+Primate's [Types module](/modules/types) comes
-handful of common types.
-By importing and loading this module, its
+with a handful of common types.
+By importing and loading this module, its types
-types will be injected and available wherever types are used.
+will be injected and available wherever types are used.

 ### Store

 The Primate [Store module](/modules/store), used for data persistance, also
-integrates with Primate's type concept and extends upon it.
+integrates with Primate's runtime type concept and extends upon it.